1955: Ray Charles & His Band topped the R&B chart with “A Fool For You,” his second #1 single released by Atlantic Records.

 Mike Elliott, jazz, ska, pop, and soul saxophonist and member of The Foundations, was born in Jamaica in 1929.

-Charlie Haden, jazz double bass player, bandleader, composer whose revolutionary approach liberated the bassist from being a strictly accompanying role, was born in Shenandoah, IA in 1937.
+Charlie Haden, jazz double bass player, bandleader, and composer whose revolutionary approach liberated the bassist from being a strictly accompanying role, was born in Shenandoah, IA in 1937.

 Sonny Sanders, soul music singer, songwriter, arranger, and record producer who worked with artists such as Marv Johnson, Barrett Strong, Mary Wells, Edwin Starr, Jackie Wilson, and Wilson Pickett, was born William Nelson Sanders in Chicago, IL in 1939.